 - Brocraft Two Years Limited Warranty

 - Stainless steel mounting hardware

-If you are looking for extra stability from your kayak, you need to check out this kayak outrigger from Brocraft.
+If you want extra stability from your kayak, you need to check out this kayak outrigger from Brocraft.
 This kit is excellent if you want to stand up and fish.
 The struts are lightweight, and the mounting brackets allow for positional adjustments.

-Depending on your kayak set up, you may or may not have to drill holes to install this outrigger.
+Depending on your kayak setup, you may or may not have to drill holes to install this outrigger.
 Some tracks are compatible.
 Installation is pretty easy and can be done quickly with the included stainless steel hardware.
-The outrigger comes as a side/deck mount kit or a track mount kit.
+The outrigger comes as a side/deck or track mount kit.

 The outrigger will hold you steady and even works on swells.
-If you are a beginner, an angler, or just want some extra stability, this is a solid option.
+This is a solid option if you are a beginner, an angler, or want some extra stability.

 Mounting hardware is included

 Keeping your kayak stable is not always easy.
 Using the Brocraft kayak outrigger can help keep you upright and dry.
 This is an excellent kit for anglers, beginners, and those in between.